geodadd/Game-Of-Life/README.md

 >machine:src user$ javac HelloWorld.java<br>
 >machine:src user$

 If everything went well, you should see no error messages.
-Try deleting project and downloading again to try to resolve the problem.
+Try deleting project and downloading again to try to resolve the issue.

 Finally, in order to run the application, from the current working driectory, type in the following:
 >machine:src user$ java HelloWorld<br>
 >machine:src user$

+Once the application is running, you can press <ENTER> to get next iteration or <Q> to exit the application

 # For more information
 See the wikipedia article on Conway's Game of Life: